Remembering an American Tragedy

 The Indian Creek Wild Area features hardwood forests of white oak, black oak, tulip poplar and hickory.
 Floodplain forests along Indian Creek contain large sweet gums and willows, while junglelike areas thick with wild grapevines abound in the lowlands.
 Nearby, limestone bluffs tower more than 60 feet above the river.
 Peewah Trail, used by hikers and equestrians, winds through this 1,300-acre wild area.

-The 300-acre Vancill Hollow Natural Area contains a type of forest more typical of the Appalachian Mountains than the Ozarks.
-This rare forest is characterized by a larger growth of trees, a greater diversity of species, and trees such as American beech, tulip poplar and cucumber magnolia.
+The 300-acre Vancill Hollow Natural Area contains plant communities more common to the eastern United States than the Missouri Ozarks.
+These forests have characteristically eastern species, rare to Missouri, such as American beech, tulip poplar and cucumber magnolia.
 The moist ground is covered with a rich growth of luxurious ferns and wildflowers.

 For visitors wishing to spend a night or more, basic campsites are located in the heavily wooded area of the park.
 Campsites with electrical hookups and electricity and sewer hookups are located in a campground near the river.
 Campground facilities include modern restrooms, laundry facilities, hot showers and a dumping station.
 For backpackers, a primitive camping area borders a loop of the Peewah Trail.

-Anglers can cast their luck in the Mississippi River, which offers catfish, perch and carp, while the 20-acre Lake Boutin is stocked with bass, bluegill and catfish.
+Anglers can cast their luck in the Mississippi River, which offers three catfish species, rare sturgeon species, fresh water drum and American eels, while the 15-acre Lake Boutin is stocked with bass, sunfish, channel catfish and crappie.
 Popular lake activities, such as boating (electric motors only), canoeing and swimming, and scattered picnic sites make Trail of Tears State Park an excellent place to come for a day of relaxation.